joshbegley/nyt-latest/previous.md

 `She posted four pages of a manuscript on a newly started Substack newsletter on Saturday and said that the novel would be released serially throughout August.`\
 https://www.nytimes.com/2026/08/08/business/mackenzie-scott-new-book.html

-**Wildfire Forces Evacuation of 18,000 From Summerland, British Columbia**\
+**Bald Range Wildfire Forces Evacuation of 18,000 in British Columbia**\
-`The Bald Range fire has burned more than 23,000 acres in British Columbia.
+`The Bald Range fire has burned more than 25,000 acres in British Columbia.
 At one point, the fire spread more than 2,000 acres in about an hour, officials said.`\
 https://www.nytimes.com/2026/08/08/world/canada/canada-summerland-bc-wildfire-bald-range-evacuation.html

 **Senate Confirms Blanche as Attorney General**\